yuehanjohn/techtribes/README.md

 ## Overview

-This is the source code for a site listing tech communitis and their events in Finland.
-The site is built with Jekyll and hosted on GitHub Pages.
-The list of events is automatically updated on a daily schedule.
+This is a site listing tech community events in Finland.
+Only active communities with events in the past year are included.
+The events are updated automatically once a day.

 ## Add a community